nic07patil/sample-application/README.md

 ### Enable prometheus monitoring

-To enable the prometheus monitoring with mysupermon service we need to add job to prometheus configmap.
+To enable the prometheus monitoring with mysupermon service we need to add scrape jobs to prometheus configmap.
-But before that we need to setup the prometheus monitoring for that follow this document [`Setup Prometheus Monitoring`](https://tutorials.keptn.sh/tutorials/keptn-full-tour-prometheus-09/index.html?index=..%2F..index#12)
+But before that we need to setup the prometheus monitoring for that follow this document [`Setup Prometheus Monitoring`](https://tutorials.keptn.sh/tutorials/keptn-full-tour-prometheus-09/index.html?index=..%2F..index#12).

 1. Edit prometheus configmap using following command.
    ```console
    kubectl edit configmap prometheus-server -n monitoring
    ```

-2. Add following job to the configmap `scrape_configs:`.
+2. Add following scrape job to the configmap `scrape_configs:`.
    ```yml
    ...
    job_name: mysupermon-service